jay-johnson/sci-pype/README.rst

-Now you can share, test, and deploy Models  and their respective Analysis from a file in S3 for other Sci-pype users running on different environments.
+Now you can share, test, and deploy Models and their respective Analysis from a file in S3 for other Sci-Pype users running on different environments.

 .. _ML-IRIS-Analysis-Workflow-Classification.ipynb: ./examples/ML-IRIS-Analysis-Workflow-Classification.ipynb
 .. _ML-IRIS-Analysis-Workflow-Regression.ipynb: ./examples/ML-IRIS-Analysis-Workflow-Regression.ipynb